Linaro/lava/doc/lava_test_shell.rst

       - "lava-test-case fail-test --shell false"
       - "lava-test-case pass-test --shell true"

-The --shell form also sends the start test case and stop test case signals that are described in `hooks, signals and external measurement`_.
+The --shell form also sends the start test case and end test case signals that are described in `hooks, signals and external measurement`_.